DevProgress/i-like-hillary-but/_issues/trade.md

 **Q**: What is Hillary's voting record on trade?

 **A**: As a U.S. Senator from New York, Hillary voted in favor of roughly half of the trade deals that came before her.
-However, she voted against the [Dominican Republic-Central America Free Trade Agreement(DR-CAFTA)](https://scout.sunlightfoundation.com/item/speech/CREC-2005-06-30-pt2-PgS7697.chunk96/sen-hillary-clinton-senate), saying:
+However, she voted against the [Dominican Republic-Central America Free Trade Agreement(DR-CAFTA)](https://scout.sunlightfoundation.com/item/speech/CREC-2005-06-30-pt2-PgS7697.chunk96/sen-hillary-clinton-senate), saying in 2005:

 > While this agreement provides some benefit for New York, I regretfully conclude **the harm outweighs the good.** I must therefore vote to oppose...Sadly, DR-CAFTA is a step backward.